leodube/DigitalGarden/✂️ Snippets/github/repo-standards.md

 ## Project
 - Uses yarn with plug'n'play config
 - Does not have `frontend/` and `backend/` separations
+	- Instead have frontend as default directory and a separate api directory

 ## Automations
 - Runs `dependabot` if it uses npm or pip packages